WhiteLicorice/Ren-s-Courses/Content/Blog/cmsc-131-lab0.md

 The goal is to prepare a developer environment for NASM X86 on Windows using VSCode, in preparation for the lab exercises that follow.

-> If you do not wish to use a Windows environment for the course, you may look into WSL, Linux, or DOSBOX.
+> If you do not wish to use a Windows environment for the course, you may look into WSL, Linux, or DOSBox.
 But these methods will not be covered here.

 ---